AscendNTNU/ascendntnu-web/README.md

 ### Run in Docker (Because it only works)

-If you have `docker-compose`, you only need one command:
+If you have `docker-compose` (which should follow the docker installation), you only need one command:

 ```bash
 $ docker-compose up # Run in background mode by adding -d (detach).